navroop18/VirusTotalApi/README.md

 These can be installed via PIP or a package manager.

+**12.03.2014:**

+* Added option --csv, which permit dump AVs result into csv file

+* Now AVs results are sorted from a to z, to help found more quickly searched AV result

+* Added AV version and Last AV signature update

 **09.03.2014:**

 * Added posibility to scan urls passed in file, filename must be urls_for_scan.txt and one url per line.